-Computers, tablets, and smartphones have become ubiquitous with education.
+Computers, tablets, and smartphones have become ubiquitous in education.

 In fact, 98 percent of schools in the U.S. have at least one computer in the classroom.
 They’re being used by teachers, students, and IT support teams.